richardzhuang0412/EmbedLLM/README.md

 python knn.py
 ```

-To run our Matrix Factorization model and see its performance, simply do:
+To train our Matrix Factorization model and see its performance, simply do:
 ```sh
 python mf.py
 ```